Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 Heparin antagonist is d) protamine sulfate

-Aplastic anemia can develop in acute viral hepatitis b) 2-3 months after the onset of the disease
+Aplastic anemia can develop with acute viral hepatitis b) 2-3 months from the onset of the disease

-Application of oil to the site of damage is a good method of emergency care for patients with superficial burns, accompanied by detachment of the epidermis b) wrong
+Application of oil to the site of injury is a good method of emergency care for patients with superficial burns accompanied by epidermal detachment b) incorrect

 The asthmatic triad includes b) bronchial asthma c) intolerance to non-steroidal anti-inflammatory drugs d) nasal polyposis

-Atheroma is d) retention cyst of the sebaceous gland
+Atheroma is d) a retention cyst of the sebaceous gland

 Atheroma cannot occur b) on the palms c) on the soles

-Atopic conjunctivitis is always a seasonal disease b) wrong
+Atopic conjunctivitis is always a seasonal disease b) incorrect

-The aura of a grand mal seizure a) in the same patient is stereotyped d) lasts for several seconds
+The aura of a grand mal seizure a) in the same patient is stereotypical in nature d) lasts several seconds

 Acetonuria is characteristic c) for vomiting of pregnant women